gnuradio/volk/README.md

 We want to make sure VOLK works with C/C++ standard compliant compilers.
 Of course, as an open source project we focus on open source compilers, most notably GCC and Clang.
 We want to make sure VOLK compiles on a wide variety of compilers.
 Thus, we target AppleClang and MSVC as well.
 Mind that MSVC lacks `aligned_alloc` support for aligned arrays.
 We use MSVC specific instructions in this case which cannot be `free`'d with `free`.

+### Dependency version policy
+Finding the correct way to handle the minimum (and potentially maximum) supported dependency version is a difficult task.
+For VOLK, we want to ensure that all widely used, and openly maintained, distributions (Ubuntu, Debian, Fedora, etc.) are supported.
+The default version of dependencies in these distributions are considered to be the baseline, or oldest supported versions.
+While older dependencies might work, we do not want to maintain workarounds etc. for these dependencies.
+Also, we want to signal to contributors that they can rely on certain minimum versions for contributions.
+If you want to use VOLK on an obsolete distribution, we assume you know what you are doing and you can make the necessary changes to compile VOLK on such a platform, e.g., decrease the minimum version checks and fix corresponding errors.
+This approach aims to strike a balance between the desire to use VOLK on every possible platform and the desire to be able to use the latest features.

 ## License